ignacio82/vizdraws/README.md

 IMPosterior
 ===========

-The goal of IMposterior is to ...
+The goal of IMPosterior is to ...

 Example
 -------